 Sometimes, after a cold, babies become intolerant to lactose for a limited time period and get diarrhea.
 I guess this could be a reason for your doctor’s recommendation to switch to lactose-free formula.
 You will have to continue with that for a couple of weeks to see if it makes a difference.

 A stomach bug (bacteria or a viral infection) is a common reason for diarrhea in children and adults.
 Most stomach bugs also come with vomiting, but not always.

 A common viral infection for babies younger than two years old is the Rotavirus – unless your baby has received the vaccination.

 Has your son received antibiotics recently?
 Around 10% of all children that receive antibiotics develop diarrhea.
 This will resolve, but you can give your baby probiotic drops to boost his digestive health.

 Antibiotic-associated diarrhea is usually mild and will not make your baby dehydrated.
-If the diarrhea does not resolve within a few days after the antibiotics are finished, you should contact your baby’s health care provider.
+If diarrhea does not resolve within a few days after the antibiotics are finished, you should contact your baby’s healthcare provider.

 If it is not a cold or a stomach bug – have you introduced any new foods to your baby lately?
 In such a case, start with reversing that!
 Think back and see if you can pinpoint any foods you introduced before diarrhea started and take them away.
 Wait a few days and see if there is any improvement.

-You should be aware that foods with lots of fibers and foods that are known to soften stools in babies, can result in diarrhea for some babies.
-So go easy with whole-grain products to your son!
+You should be aware that foods with lots of fibers and foods that are known to soften stools in babies can result in diarrhea for some babies.
+So go easy with whole-grain products for your son!

 Also, if you have recently introduced or increased the share of cow’s milk products in your son’s diet, milk allergy or lactose intolerance could certainly also lead to diarrhea.